If you made any changes in Pure these will be visible here soon.

 Research interests

-In her accounting research, Annemarie focuses on the public sector and sustainability issues, with a special focus on the politics of standard-setting and the role of experts in standard setting in a national, supranational and transnational context.
-In particular, she studies the political economy of regulatory accounting systems, the role of transparency in the reform of accounting, and the impact citizens can have on the narrative of accounting.
+In her research, Annemarie focuses on the public sector and sustainability issues, with a special focus on the politics of standard-setting and the role of (lay) experts in a national, supranational and transnational contexts.

-Annemarie is further interested in the usefulness of financial statement preparation and presentation in the public sector.
-This research has been supported through a grant by the International Public Sector Standards Board (IPSASB), a standard-setting board of the International Federation of Accountants (IFAC).
+Annemarie is also interested in the usefulness of financial statement preparation and presentation, both with regards to the public sector and sustainability.
+Her research has been supported through a grant by the International Public Sector Standards Board (IPSASB), a standard-setting board of the International Federation of Accountants (IFAC).

 Her work is regularly presented at international conferences, and has been published in journals such as the Accounting, Auditing and Accountability Journal (AAAJ) and Abacus.